grpc/proposal/L59-core-allow-cppstdlib.md

 Using C++ standard library gives us several advantages:
 - gRPC Core can use all useful and essential classes in C++ standard library.
   This allows us not to reinvent everything which are already available.
-- gRPC Core can use other libraries which requires C++ standard library.
+- gRPC Core can use other libraries which require C++ standard library.
   Previously linking to abseil or protobuf was impossible because it requires C++ standard library.
 With this, we can consider it.

-All previous restrictions not to link the library are arbitrary and it can change anytime because it's not part of standard or specification but implementation details.
+All previous restrictions not to link the C++ standard library are arbitrary and it can change anytime because it's not part of standard or specification but implementation details.
 Having gRPC built by `gcc` and `libstdc++` doesn't guarantee that it can achieve the same goal with `clang` and `libc++`.

 ## Implementation